 All islands except for Skye, Bute, Arran and Gigha remain in level 3.
 Travel in and out of the area is banned, and restaurants are open until 6 p.m. but must not serve alcohol.

 Northern Ireland entered a six-week lockdown on December 26.
+That lockdown was extended until April 1.
 All nonessential shops are closed, and restaurants are open for takeaway and delivery only.
 Liquor stores must close at 8 p.m.

 Our recent coverage

 UK destinations currently preparing for domestic tourism to start back up in the spring are hoping to avoid some of the reports of chaos from last summer.
 We covered the steps being taken here.